andrewufrank/daino/site/dough/SGGdesign/DefaultFileLayout.md

 ## the baked folder (in site)
 Baked includes the static site with an index ready to be served; it has the same file structure as `dough`.

+## code
+The code is in three directories: src, test and Lib.
+Additionally there are files
+- SSG.cabal
+- stack.yaml
+- LICENSE